starfish456/productstripes-blog/README.md

 A minimalist markdown site built with React, Convex, and Vite.
 Optimized for SEO, AI agents, and LLM discovery.

+**How publishing works:** Write posts in markdown, run `npm run sync`, and they appear on your live site immediately.
+No rebuild or redeploy needed.
+Convex handles real-time data sync, so all connected browsers update automatically.

 ## Features

 - Markdown-based blog posts with frontmatter